If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 The Perone beehive is made up of the following components:

 - The beekeeper’s section at the top of the beehive with 3 honey supers that have comb grids.
-The interior dimension of each of the supers is 57 x 57 x 10 cm and capacity of 32.5 L for each super.
+The interior dimension of each of the supers is 57 x 57 x 10 cm and a capacity of 32.5 L for each super.
 There are a total of 3 comb grids in a Perone beehive.
 The first one is placed on top of the bees’ section, a second between the first and second super.
-Finally, a third placed between second and third super.
+Finally, a third-placed between the second and third super.
 Usually, there is no need to place a comb on the super that is on the uppermost part of the hive.

 - The comb grid dimension is 33 mm, that is, the distance from center of one of the bars to the center of the preceding bar.
 The precise measurement is essential since honeybees are highly sensitive to temperature changes within the beehive.
 This helps the honeybees form a tighter cluster during winter and cold nights, making it impossible for varroa mites to survive within the high temperatures.
 The comb grid bars are 24 mm and 24 mm high and wide respectively.
 These bars are also 9 mm away from each other.
 This affects the size of the honeycomb cells that the bees build.